Get Your Soul To The Poll, Milwaukee

 Anita Johnson, VoteRiders’ Wisconsin Voter ID Coalition Coordinator, is a key member of the Souls To The Polls leadership.
 Anita is training volunteers from participating churches, who will canvass their neighbors with information about voter ID and voter registration.
 Any potential voter without ID will be referred to Anita and VoteRiders for follow-up assistance.
-The program will culminate on Sunday, November 4, when tens of thousands of church members will participate in early voting.
+The program will culminate on the Sunday before the election, when tens of thousands of church members will participate in early voting.

 Milwaukee has a proud tradition of high voter turnout, but almost 41,000 fewer people voted in 2016 than in 2012.
 Milwaukee Election Director Neil Albrecht said,